Brevet: Spain

-As in practice both situations coincided the system was dropped in 1908 leaving only the starred system of denoting rank.
-Nevertheless, during the Spanish Civil War the system was revived in the Nationalist side due to the lack of trained officers because of the enlargement of the army.
+As in practice both situations coincided, the system was dropped in 1908 leaving only the starred system of denoting rank.
+Nevertheless, during the Spanish Civil War of 1936–39 the system was revived on the Nationalist side due to the lack of trained officers because of the enlargement of the army.
 The breveted officers (known as habilitados or estampillados) wore their actual rank on the cuffs but their brevetted one in a rectangular black patch on the left breast of their coats or shirts.

 United Kingdom

 In the United Kingdom the brevet commission was only by courtesy.
 Officially, both titles were used, as: "Major and Brevet Lieutenant Colonel Cornwallis".
 Originally the term designated a promotion given on such occasions as a coronation, or the termination of a great war, and had its origin during the reign of King James II (1685–1688); but it was abused so frequently and used to such an extent by the general award of brevet commissions that from 1854, during the Crimean War of 1853–1856 and subsequently, its bestowal was limited by the government strictly to cases of very distinguished service in the field and on the principle of seniority.
 The British Army confined brevet commissions to ranks from captain to lieutenant-colonel.

 The brevet conferred rank in the British Army overall, but importantly, not in the regiment.
 Advancement in the regiment could take place generally only by purchase until 1871 or by seniority, with the exception of the Royal Regiment of Artillery and the Royal Engineers where it has never been possible to buy commissions and promotion was based on merit, and when there was a suitable vacancy caused by the death, retirement or promotion of a more senior officer.
 For an officer on duty with his regiment, only regimental rank counted.
 If the regiment formed part of a larger formation then brevet rank could be used to determine command of temporary units formed for special purposes.

 In particular brigadier did not become a permanent rank until 1947, so command of brigades was determined by seniority, including by the date of promotion to any brevet rank.
 Thus it was possible for a regimental major to hold a brevet lieutenant-colonelcy with seniority over the commission of his own commanding officer as lieutenant-colonel and be given command of a brigade, potentially including his own regiment.
 Similarly, while the officer served in a staff position or as an aide-de-camp, then he could use his brevet rank.
 Appointment to a brevet also counted towards the requirement to have served for a sufficient time in a lower rank to be eligible for promotion (by purchase) to a more senior one.